engraving-challenges/main/3-setup.md

 -------------------------------------------

 This section will tell you how to setup your copy of an engraving challenge repository.
-It is not intended to introduce you to Git's concepts - for that, look at the [previous section](2-version-control-intro.md).
+It is not intended to introduce you to Git's concepts - for that, look at the [version control basics](2-version-control-intro.md).

 Set up necessary tools